MLIR Reduce

 certain dialects or 3. there’s a dialect specific reducer patterns, you need to

-.
-Link it with MLIRReduceLib
+build your own mlir-reduce.
+Link it with MLIRReduceLib and implement it

 like,